Shutterstock

 What could happen?

-Security researchers from ERNW were able to manipulate the protocol in such a way that they could take control of Bluetooth headphones, i.e. hijack the connection between a pair of headphones and the user's smartphone without them realising anything.
+Security researchers from ERNW were able to manipulate the protocol in such a way that they could take control of Bluetooth headphones, i.e. hijack the connection between a headset and the user's smartphone without them realising anything.

 For example, the attackers could read the headphones' RAM to find out which media is currently being played - a rather harmless scenario.
 More serious is the realisation that the researchers were also able to read the user's phone number and call logs.
 In some cases, it was even possible to search through the smartphone's address book.